 Chinese festivities are based on the lunar calendar and therefore don't have a fixed date each year, although they will usually fall within the same thirty day period.
-The list below is solely for Chinese festivals in Hong Kong (not Western festivals like Christmas).
+The list below refers solely for Chinese festivals in Hong Kong (not Western festivals like Christmas).

-Three days of celebrations mark Chinese New Year, culminating with a fantastic firework display in Victoria Harbor and a traditional parade.
+The beginning of Chinese New Year in Hong Kong culminates in a fantastic firework display in Victoria Harbor and a traditional parade.
 The whole city is shut for three days as families embark for China to celebrate.
 You may be roped into the celebrations too – make sure you bring the right gift for the occasion!

 The Spring Lantern Festival begins on the last official day of Chinese New Year.
 Brightly colored lanterns are strung up around the city and local couples celebrate Chinese Valentines day, if in an undecidedly unromantic manner – with their families.